Visa-free destinations for Caribbean passport holders

 Frequently Asked Questions

-Which Caribbean country is easy to get citizenship of?
+Which Caribbean country is easiest to obtain citizenship from?

-Five Caribbean countries allow getting a passport in 2—4 months if you participate in their citizenship by investment programs.
-Grenada, St Lucia, Dominica, Antigua and Barbuda, and St Kitts and Nevis are these countries.
+Five Caribbean countries allow you to obtain a passport within 3—6 months through their citizenship by investment programs.
+These countries are Grenada, St Lucia, Dominica, Antigua and Barbuda, and St Kitts and Nevis.

-To become a citizen of one of these Caribbean countries, investors don’t have to permanently reside there, take language proficiency and history tests, or prove their integration into local cultures.
+To become a citizen of one of these Caribbean countries, investors are not required to permanently reside there, take language proficiency and history tests, or prove their integration into local cultures.
 The minimum investment requirements start at $100,000.

-While citizenship can not be 100% guaranteed by any Caribbean government, Caribbean citizenship by investment programs is one of the easiest ways to obtain a second passport.
+While no Caribbean government can guarantee citizenship 100%, Caribbean citizenship by investment programs are one of the easiest ways to obtain a second passport.

 Which Caribbean country is best for getting citizenship?